LWM2M

 Optional

-Serialization format serializationFormat String Indicates the preferred content format for Cumulocity IoT to communicate with the device.
+Serialization format serializationFormat String Indicates the preferred content format for Cumulocity to communicate with the device.
 The allowed content formats are: TLV, JSON, CBOR, TEXT, OPAQUE or SENML_JSON and SENML_CBOR.
-In case of an empty or invalid entry, Cumulocity IoT automatically selects the serialization format which the device sends during device registration.
+In case of an empty or invalid entry, Cumulocity automatically selects the serialization format which the device sends during device registration.
 Optional

-Disable the default behavior for object instances disableInternalObjectInstanceActions Boolean Cumulocity IoT implements default handlers for objects 3,4 and 6.
+Disable the default behavior for object instances disableInternalObjectInstanceActions Boolean Cumulocity implements default handlers for objects 3,4 and 6.
 For example, they update the device name upon the reception of the corresponding resource in object 3 or update the device location.
 This flag allows those behaviors to be turned off.
 Optional

 The following table explains several optional parameters related to firmware updates which help in tuning the Firmware Over The Air (FOTA) parameters on a device level.